josephkwok001/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## How to use this User Guide

-This User Guide is designed to help you navigate EstateSearch and maximise your productivity with the available features.
+This user guide is designed to help you navigate EstateSearch and maximise your productivity with the available features.
 It's designed to walk you through all the application's features, from getting started to using advanced commands—no prior experience is necessary.
+Through this user guide, users will learn to be able to **confidently use** the various features that EstateSearch has to offer.

 Explore the sections below to begin:

 1. **Table of Contents**:
-   You’ll find this on the right side of the User Guide.
-Click any section to jump straight to it.
+   On the **website**, you will see the table of contents on the right sidebar and in the **PDF version**, the table of content can be found at the top of the document.
+Use the links provided to navigate this User Guide.
 2. [**Getting Started**](#getting-started):
 A simple step-by-step guide for new users to follow and get acquainted with EstateSearch’s interface and basic functions.
 3. [**Command Summary**](#estatesearch-command-summary):
-The command summary is a good reference as it provides a general overview of all the available commands.
+The command summary acts as a good reference sheet that provides a general overview of all the available commands.
 Use the command summary when you need to clarify input formats for a command without having to go too in-depth regarding its usage.
 4. [**Features**](#features):